 Also, in the Summer St / Pappas Way neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 40.0% of residents here.
 This is a higher proportion of walking commuters than we found in 99.3% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Summer St / Pappas Way neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Summer St / Pappas Way neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 83.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The freedom of moving to new places versus the comfort of home.
 How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
 NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 In the Summer St / Pappas Way neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.4% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.